-This block of registers is available in applications to give access to some important instrument parameters (i.e. fluid properties etc).
+This block of registers is available in applications to give access to some important instrument parameters (i.e. fluid properties etc.).

 The usage of these parameters can be dependent on other instrument settings.
-For full description, please refer to the "Modbus Accessible Parameters" in .
+For full description, please refer to the Modbus Accessible Parameters on page 32.

-Register Name Comments Read Only or Read/Write Type
+Register Name Read Only or Read/Write Type

-51 User Value R/W DT
+51 Batch Preset Value R/W DT

 53 to 99 Reserved R/W DT